issamelferkh/Camagru/README.md

 ### Taches -> Objectif: finish user part
+- to do + revision de tous les taches
+- save imgB64  in DB and select images from db to "Montage Side" +++

 - save photo from canevas +++
 - montage photo + Imgfilter
 - save final photo in DB